lvgl/docs_old/en/overview/object.md

 In LittlevGL objects can be created and deleted dynamically in run-time.
 It means only the currently created objects consume RAM.
-For example, if you need a chart you can create it only when it is required and delete when its already not required.
+For example, if you need a chart you can create it when required and delete it after the presentation.

 Every objects type has its own **create** function with a unified prototype.
 It needs two parameters: